21mebrat/yaya-wallet-test/README.md

 The backend handles API key signing and forwards requests to the YaYa Wallet sandbox.

 3. Frontend Setup

-Navigate to the frontend folder:
+Navigate to the frontend folder: cd frontend

-bash
-Copy code
-cd frontend
 Install dependencies:

-bash
-Copy code
 npm install
 Start the development server:

-bash
-Copy code
 npm run dev
 Open the app in your browser:

-arduino
-Copy code
 http://localhost:5173